Nonobeam/DOCKER_ROADMAP/Day_1/README.md

 *SIMPLY ARCHITECTURE* <br/>
 Dockerfile > Docker Image > Docker Container <br/>

 Dockerfile is written down as a text file but without filename extension.
 This text file contains all the commands that users will use to assemble the line code.
+Some basic syntaxs are listed below
+> ```INSTRUCTION``` (must be cappitalized).
+Each INSTRUCTION will be used for each different command only.
+> ```FROM``` have to be used for starting any Dockerfile for defining what is the root Docker Image.

 Docker Image is a file system used to execute code in a Docker container and will be build from a Dockerfile
 > is a read-only template that contains a set of instruction for creating the Docker container that can run on the Docker platform.<br/>